Selling a House in Probate in Washington State

 You likely have many questions about selling a house in probate in Washington State.
 Read on for some answers.

-Can a house be sold while in probate?
+Can a house be sold while in probate in Washington?

-How long does it take to sell a house while in probate?
+How long does it take to sell a house while in probate in Washington?

 Yes, depending on the type of filing and whether or not the person handling the estate has “full authority” to sell.
 Assuming you have the right filing, you may be able to sell the asset under the Independent Administrations of estate act.
 Give us a call (253) 216-2497 or click here to get a fair offer.
 We can close in as little as 10-14 days